Virtual Staging Cost in 2026: Complete Pricing Guide

 AI Virtual Staging Costs

-AI virtual staging has fundamentally changed the economics of staging.
-Instead of renting physical furniture, you upload a photo and receive a digitally staged image in seconds.
+AI virtual staging has changed the economics of staging.
+Instead of renting physical furniture first, you upload a photo, create a staged proof, review it against the original, and export only the images that are accurate enough to use.

 Per-Image Pricing Models